 IMPORTANT!
 Check out the solution and project files if they are under source control and your changes will affect them.
 Otherwise, your changes may be lost.

-2 Select Check Out.
+- 2 Select Check Out.
 The Check Out dialog box appears.

+- 3 Do any of the following:

+- Select or deselect files in the Name list.